New Patients (972) 666-1594

 How is non-surgical periodontal treatment done?

 Deep cleaning with scaling and root planing is necessary for non-surgical periodontal therapy.
-Plaque and tartar are removed from deep periodontal pockets with this careful cleaning of the root surfaces without the need for surgery.
+This careful cleaning of the root surfaces removes plaque and tartar from deep periodontal pockets without the need for surgery.

 Some speculate that while periodontal therapy lowers inflammation in dental tissues, it may also have a good impact on systemic health by lowering inflammation throughout the entire body.

-What is the key to the success of periodontal therapy?
+What is the key to the success of gum therapy?

 The key to successful periodontal therapy is at-home care, frequent checkups, and ongoing therapy if needed.
-It is crucial that patients complete all of these to ensure that periodontal therapy is successful.
+Patients must complete all of these to ensure the success of gum therapy.

-What is a common example of non-surgical periodontal therapy?
+What is a common example of non-surgical gum therapy?

 According to recent controlled research, scaling and root planing alone and a few additional non-surgical therapy approaches produced comparable results to laser treatment.
 Periodontal disease therapy can also use lasers to treat periodontitis non-invasively.